Michael Grace Phipps

 Michael Grace Phipps (January 10, 1910 - March 13, 1973) was an American businessman, champion polo player, owner/breeder of racehorses, and a philanthropist.

 Biography

 Michael Phipps was the son of John Shaffer Phipps and Margarita Celia Grace, daughter of Michael P. Grace.
-He was a member of the Yale University intercollegiate championship team in both 1930 and 1932.
+He was a member of the Yale University intercollegiate championship polo team in both 1930 and 1932.
 He participated in the 1936 and 1939 International Polo Cup.
 A member of the Meadowbrook Polo Club on Long Island, New York, in 1938 he was elevated to a Ten Goal ranking, the highest level achievable in polo.
 On March 17, 1994 he was posthumously elected to the Museum of Polo and Hall of Fame.

 Education and business career

 Michael Phipps studied at St. Bernard's School and St. Paul's School before going on to Yale University.
 Phipps became a successful investor and would serve as a vice president of his family's Bessemer Securities Corporation and sit on the board of directors of W. R. Grace and Company, a company owned by his maternal grandfather's family.